pivotal/docs-platform-automation/docs/tasks.md

-##  Pivotal Platform Automation Tasks
+## Platform Automation Toolkit Tasks
-This document lists each Pivotal Platform Automation task, and provides information about their intentions, inputs, and outputs.
+This document lists each Platform Automation Toolkit task, and provides information about their intentions, inputs, and outputs.

 The tasks are presented, in their entirety,